...

 International Standards Compliance for Peace of Mind

-Designed in strict accordance with IEC 60282-2 and IEEE C37.41, this Drop Out fuse offers double assurance in terms of quality and technical integrity.
+Designed in strict accordance with IEC 60282-2 and IEEE C37.41, this Drop Out fuse cutout offers double assurance in terms of quality and technical integrity.
 Its international compliance allows it to operate seamlessly across a wide range of high-voltage applications, from public utilities to industrial distribution networks.

 PRODUCT